 With so many great rewards credit cards available, why are you still using a basic card with no benefits?
 It's time to find a card that pays you for your business.

 But choosing the right one can be an overwhelming process if you are new to the world of rewards cards.
 You have your choice of points, miles or cash back as well as an incentives, sign-on offers and fine print to navigate.
-Fortunately, we are here to help clear the confusion and help you find the right card with the right rewards.
+Fortunately, we are here to help clear the confusion and help you find a card with the right rewards for you.

 Best rewards credit cards: the editor's picks

 To start your search, take a look at the cards the experts cite as being the best of the best.
 However, remember credit card terms can change at any time so be sure to double check the current rewards and terms before applying.

 In late 2012, Consumers Reports looked at a number of credit cards and decided Blue Cash Preferred® Card from American Express was the best cash back rewards card.
 For travel cards, Chase Sapphire Preferred® Card got the nod from Consumers Reports.

 Closer to home, the CardRatings.com editors have gone through and rated cards in the following categories, among others:

 - Best airline credit cards